gugazimmermann/dragonspage/article2.md

 Stacks: DragonsBackendStack DragonsFrontendStack
 ```

-so run `cdk deploy DragonsBackendStack` to create the DynamoDB, lambdas and API Endpoint... remember to save the API Endpoint.
+Run `cdk deploy DragonsBackendStack` to create the DynamoDB, lambdas, and API Endpoint... remember to save the API Endpoint.

 Add the two initial dragons again to test the frontend: